Ivan Edwards

 Ivan Edwards is an American doctor, of Ugandan-European heritage, a former pastor, and a US Air Force Reserve flight surgeon, currently serving at the rank of lieutenant colonel.
+In February 2026, he was selected for promotion to colonel.
+He is the first known U.S. Air Force flight surgeon of Ugandan descent.
 He was involved in a community activist role in a neighborhood of Nashua, New Hampshire, and later organized a movement that opposed the sale of a historic cemetery in Uganda.
 He is a writer and poet.
 He participates in public speaking.
 He is CEO and founder of Jovana Rehabilitation Medicine & Pain and IEME LLC, both located in San Antonio, Texas.

 Background and education

 Edwards is of mixed Ugandan/European descent and experienced racial bias because of his multiracial background.
-He lived in Uganda throughout the dictatorship reign of Idi Amin – a time of tribulation in which he experienced human rights abuses he described as "a common practice in the bloody dictator’s regime."
-In the late 1980s, he emigrated to the USA as part of the diaspora.
+He lived in Uganda throughout the dictatorship reign of Idi Amin – a time of tribulation in which he experienced human rights abuses he described as "a common practice in the bloody dictator’s regime.", In the late 1980s, he emigrated to the USA as part of the diaspora.
 His emigration was "in search for a better life, and an opportunity to develop [his] potential."

-Edwards completed his university and medical school education in the United States, including an internship in internal medicine at Eastern Virginia Medical School in Norfolk and a residency in physical medicine and rehabilitation at the University of Texas Health Science Center at San Antonio.
+Edwards completed his university, medical school, and postgraduate medical training in the United States.
+He graduated from Rivier University and later earned his medical degree from Midwestern University.
+He subsequently completed an internship in internal medicine at Eastern Virginia Medical School in Norfolk, followed by a residency in physical medicine and rehabilitation at the University of Texas Health Science Center at San Antonio.

 He is a board certified physiatrist with a specialty focus on neuro-rehabilitation and pain management, and promotes "a holistic approach to healthcare."

 He accepted a direct commission as a medical officer in the US Air Force Reserve and had other additional specialized training at the Air Force School of Aerospace Medicine to become a flight surgeon.

 Career

-Medicine, advocacy, writing, public speaking
+Medicine and advocacy

 Besides practicing medicine, both as a reserve flight surgeon and civilian physician, Edwards has appeared on local US and Uganda television to talk about topics on multiple sclerosis and self empowerment.
 He has also touched on issues of class privilege, social inequities and environmental degradation.

 While in ministry in the early 1990s, he helped start a child sponsorship program that provided educational and financial resources to orphaned and displaced children facing poverty in Uganda.